LevYas/DotnetBackendSample/README.md

     1. Press the "Run All Tests" button

 ## How to build and test (on Windows or supported Linux distributives)
-1. Install .NET Core 3.1 SDK
+1. Install .NET 5 SDK
 2. Install MS SQL Server 2019 (Express Edition is enough)

     2.1 if installed local, create a user with `Deploy\initDatabaseUser.sql` script